 The injection feels similar to having blood taken.
-There are no side effects from the injection, it will not make you feel sleepy or affect your ability to drive.
+There are no side effects from the injection.
+It will not make you feel sleepy or affect your ability to drive.
 Having the pictures taken will not hurt, but if you are in a lot of pain or find it difficult to keep still, please tell us.

-What happens after my octreotide scan?
+What happens after my mIBG scan?

-Once we have checked the technical quality of your scan and are happy we have all the information we need, you will be able to leave the department.
+When we have checked the technical quality of your scan and are happy we have all the information we need, you will be able to leave the department.

-Continue to drink plenty of fluid for the next 3 days and empty your bladder regularly.
+Continue to drink plenty of fluid for the rest of the day and empty your bladder regularly.
 This helps wash out the tracer from your body more quickly.
 You may eat as normal.

-A radiologist will send a report of the scan, usually within a week and then the results will be sent to the consultant who referred you.
+A radiologist will report the scan, usually within a week and then the results will be sent to the consultant who referred you.
 We will not be able to give you any results on the day.